adaszko/complgen/README.md

  * Generate grammars automatically from man pages similarly to [how Fish shell is does it](https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

- * Show completion hints in ZSH and Fish (Bash does not support them).
+ * Show completion hints in ZSH and Fish (Bash does not support them): `--invert-match "select non-matching lines"`

  * `name = { shell-command... }` defines a variable that uses a shell command to generate suggested completions.
 The shell command should print one suggested completion per line.
 The `$COMP_LINE` and